aws-samples/aws-dms-sql-server/README.md

 [![Build Status](https://travis-ci.org/aws-samples/aws-dms-sql-server.svg?branch=master)](https://travis-ci.org/aws-samples/aws-dms-sql-server)

-> Warning: This project is currently being developed and the code shouldn't be used in production.

 ## MS SQL Server - AWS Database Migration Service (DMS) Replication Demo

 #### Database migration from a simulated on-premises MS SQL Server to an Amazon RDS instance in AWS Cloud